nycinrmit/Resume/Readme.md

 ## **FAQs**
 1. **Why is Markdown better than Microsoft Word?**

-    To some extent, Markdown is suitable for simple situations with no special requirements on format, such as writing a blog, a README or code documents, where line spacing, headers, footers, and indentation are all meaningless, and what matters is the content.
-In addition, markdown is simple text, which is convenient for Git management, while Word is too heavy and inconvenient.
+    Markdown is good for simple situations with no special requirements on format.
+The line spacing, headers, footers, and indentation are less meaningful compared to Word.
+This results in markdown is simple text, which is easier to convert in other types for Git management.
+The word does not have such benefits.

 2. **Why is my resume not showing up?**